liesware/coherence/README.md

 ## Examples

-_You can use your favorite language, we are using python only for illustrative examples( your language needs to support TCP sockets and json format)._
+_You can use your favorite language, we are using python only for illustrative examples_

 argon2.py  block.py  cmac.py  dh.py  dsa.py  ecc.py  hash.py  hmac.py  ntru.py  poly1305.py  qtesla.py  rand.py  rsa.py  stream.py
 vmac.py

 The code is very simple and with basic programming knowledge you should be able to understand it.
-You only need to understand python tcp sockets and json format.
+You only need to understand python and REST API

 ## Test
 on ~/coherence02/